louisordonez/blog-app/README.md

 ![Screenshot](./app/assets/images/screenshot_2.png)

-A Ruby on Rails application that allows the user to articles.
+A Ruby on Rails application that allows the user to add articles.

 ## Tech Stack